The number of applications exceeds the number of open spots. This is true with most pharmacy schools.

 In this article we will look at the questions they will ask you in an admission interview.
 We will show you how to make a good impression on the people sitting in the interviewing panel, and how to stand out from your competitors.
 Ready?
 Let’s go!

 You are a student, not a pharmacist (at least not yet)

-What is more, they expect you to know anything about pharmacy.
-They know that you will be nervous, and some of the admission committee members will be nervous as well!
+What is more, they expect you to be nervous, and some of the admission committee members will be nervous as well!

-This one happens often: A young woman comes to an interview, and after talking to her for five minutes, we know that her parents want to have a pharmacy student in their house…
+A young woman (or man) comes to an interview, and after talking to them for bare five minutes, we know that their parents want to have a pharmacy graduate in their house…

-If you are not sure whether you want to work as a pharmacist one day, do not apply for a pharmacy school.
+To be honest, if you are not sure whether you want to work as a pharmacist one day, you should not apply for a pharmacy school.

 The interview questions

 Ready to succeed?
 Sure you want to study pharmacy?
 Fine then.
 Let’s have a look at the questions you will deal with in this interview.

 - Why do you want to become a pharmacist?
 Focus on your interest for the field, and a meaningful purpose you see in the job.
 Do not talk about money.
 You can also say that you have always dreamed of the career, or that you follow a role model you have in your life.